kreamkorokke/cs244-final-project/README.md

 $ python reno_enhanced.py --role sender --host h1 --verbose
 $ python reno_enhanced.py --role receiver --host h2 --verbose
 ```
-You should see no difference in the behavior.
-But if you try to run any attack against `reno_enhanced.py`, you will get "invalid ACK" all the time and the sender does not blow up its congestion window.
+You should see no difference in the behavior for regular TCP communication, but if you try to run any attack against `reno_enhanced.py`, you will get "invalid ACK" all the time and the sender does not blow up its congestion window.

 ## Attacker Commands:
-Instead of running `reno.py` in receiver mode, run `attacker.py` to amount receiver attacks.
+Instead of running `reno.py` in receiver mode, run `attacker.py` to mount receiver attacks.

 To run ACK Division attacker on host h2:
 ```